Walk in a Winter Wonderland with Help from the Commuter Rail

 Travel to Readville Station on the Fairmount, Providence/Stoughton, and Franklin/Foxboro Lines, and catch a ride or take a rideshare to the Blue Hills Ski Area— ski trails are a part of the Blue Hills Reservation.
 Blue Hills is the closest ski area to Metro Boston.
 Here, you’ll find 16 trails where you can downhill ski, cross-country ski, and even snowboard!
 Special offerings include nighttime skiing, where you’ll be guided by environmentally friendly state-of-the-art introduction lighting that will give you a gorgeous view of the park.
 Plus, whether you’re new to the outdoor sport, or want some more practice, the ski area also offers private and group lessons.

 The Nashua River Rail Trail and the Bruce Freeman Rail Trail are also great places to cross-country ski and snowshoe.
-However, you must have your own skis or find a place to rent them before your visit, as both trails do not offer rentals.
+However, you must have your own skis or find a place to rent them before your visit, as neither of the trails offers rentals.
 Check with your local sporting goods store–they may offer rentals.

 Wachusett Mountain